Using templates

 Considerations

 Be mindful of the lack of spell check.
 It can be helpful to draft your email in another application such as Microsoft Word and paste the message into the template to take advantage of spelling and grammar support.
-Copying from Word also allows for further text formatting options that are not available from the email template editor but are allowed if pasted from another application.
+Copying from Word also allows for further text formatting options that aren't available from the email template editor but are allowed if pasted from another application.